anugusaitejareddy/p2-quizIPL/README.md

 ## IPL2020

-Quiz about the 2020 IPL season to test how big fan of IPL and your favourite team.
+Quiz about the 2020 IPL season🏏 to test how big fan of IPL and your favourite team.